 At a high level the strategy should convey what your team does, how it does it, goals and main initiatives for the year ahead.
 However, here’s the thing - as sales enablement is such an emerging area, there’s a distinct lack of sales enablement thought leadership, best practices and models available, let alone materials that specifically cover strategy.
 My hope is that this post and the sales enablement strategy template I’ve created will help right that wrong, and generate conversation and critical feedback within the sales enablement community.

 Rather than reinvent the wheel, I’ve chosen to build upon what is already a successful and valuable strategy template.
 As there’s such a dearth of sales enablement materials we shouldn’t be afraid to borrow, adapt and reuse successful tools from other fields.
 A good idea is a good idea after all.

-What I’ve adapt is a simplified one page strategic plan that we used at HubSpot or “MSPOTs” as they were called.
+What I’ve adapted is a simplified one page strategic plan that we used at HubSpot or “MSPOTs” as they were called.
 Each year every team had to create an MSPOT, and they were published on the company wiki, for all employees to see, question and provide feedback on.
 These documents were and are a hugely valuable tool for a number of reasons - they communicate in simple terms what can often be a complex area.
 But the real value of these plans is that they drive alignment - they make it easy to see what each team, department and organisation is working on, omitting and their respective goals.